Exports

 [Core Concepts](/core-concepts)

-[Command Reference](/command-reference)The manifest can include any markdown content - headings, prose, explanations.
+[Command Reference](/command-reference)The document can include any markdown content - headings, prose, explanations.
 The key elements are the wiki-links that reference notes to include.

 | Field | Description | Default |